 - Decreased mortality for children and mothers

-Who is leading the evaluation of Nurse-Family Partnership?
+Who is leading the BC Healthy Connections Project?

-The BCHCP is funded by the MoH, with support from MCFD and five regional health authorities (Fraser Health, Interior Health, Island Health, Northern Health and Vancouver Coastal Health).
-Referrals are being managed through the regional health authorities.
+The BC Healthy Connections Project is funded by the Ministry of Health, with support from Ministry of Children and Family and the five regional health authorities (Fraser Health, Interior Health, Island Health, Northern Health and Vancouver Coastal Health).

-Who do I contact for more information on the overall project?
+Who do I contact for more information on the BC Healthy Connections Project?

 For more information on the overall project, please contact: